SatyamSetia/Readable/frontend/README.md

 * clone this repository.
 * install all project dependencies with `npm install`
-* install some other packages with `npm install --save react-router-dom react-redux redux redux-thunk uuid material-ui lodash`
+* install some other packages with `npm install --save react-router-dom react-redux redux redux-thunk material-ui lodash`
 * start the development server with `npm start`

 ## What You're Getting